 The depression comes months after Ochki cyclone hit the coasts of the state, neighbouring Tamil Nadu and union territory of Lakshadweep in November-December 2017, claiming the lives of several fishermen and leaving many missing.

+The Kerala government had then faced the ire of fishermen over handling of the situation.
 The BJP had also charged the LDF government with failing to protect its fishermen "despite early warning" about the cyclone.